mattmaynes2/aria/reports/final/6-Appendix/D-Development/1-Deployment.md

 deploy the build.
 The executing process that runs the build is a simple shell command executor that runs over a set of commands from a central manifest.

+The central manifest contains all of the build commands for each sub-project.
+It is a collection of bash commands that are executed in order to build the system.
+This manifest file is located under the build directory and is named `manifest.json`.

 The Aria system is composed of many subsystems that each require their own build tool chain.
 Each subcomponent has its own set of build commands that are encapsulated within the central manifest.
 For this reason, it was decided that a simple command executor would be more suitable for running